Vineyards around Stuttgart in Württemberg – A visit to Schwarz Weingut

 Trollinger and Riesling

 We go further and further into the Schwarz wine cellar, among large oak barrels and steel barrels.
-This is a family farm where most of the work is done by the family themselves, apart from the harvest itself where friends and family also help.
-The grapes grow along steep slopes, which meant that for many years the wine had to be harvested completely manually.
-Nowadays, however, there are machines that can handle the slope, which has made it possible to harvest faster and with less manpower.
+This is a family farm where most of the work is done by the family themselves, apart from the harvest where friends and family also help out.
+The grapes grow along steep slopes, which for many years had the wine to be harvested completely by hand.
+Nowadays, however, there are machines that can handle the slopes, which has made it possible to harvest faster and with less manpower.

 House Schwarz wine in a row on a shelf